ashmitaraju/WEDx/README.md

 # WEDx
-A matrimony management application built using the Flask microframework.
+A Matrimony Management Application built using the Flask Microframework.
 Check it out at wedx.pythonanywhere.com